George Heyman: Politics

 Heyman faced high-profile Vancouver city councillor Geoff Meggs in the nomination contest to become the BC NDP candidate for Vancouver-Fairview in the 2013 provincial election.
 The contest was described by Norman Ruff, professor emeritus at the University of Victoria, as a "clash of titans."
 While both candidates were considered potential cabinet material, The Globe and Mail reported that Heyman had "the right stuff to be a power player" in an NDP government.
 On October 21, 2012, Heyman defeated Meggs by winning 58% of the votes, becoming the party's candidate Vancouver-Fairview.

 Heyman won the seat on election day, defeating incumbent BC Liberal cabinet minister Margaret MacDiarmid.
 With the NDP once again forming the official opposition, Heyman at one point considered running in the 2014 leadership election to replace Adrian Dix before deciding against it.
 In the 40th Parliament of British Columbia he served as critic for the environment, green economy and technology.
 Until February 2016 he also held responsibility for film, television and TransLink.

 After winning re-election in the 2017 provincial election, Heyman was appointed the Minister of Environment and Climate Change Strategy in the newly formed NDP minority government on July 18, 2017.

 Heyman defeated Liberal candidate and former Vancouver city councillor George Affleck at the 2020 provincial election, as the NDP achieved a majority government.
 Following the election, on November 24, 2020 he was given the additional role of Minister responsible for TransLink in the second cabinet of Premier John Horgan.
 In the new cabinet announced by Premier David Eby on December 7, 2022, he retained the post of Minister of Environment and Climate Change Strategy, while the separate TransLink portfolio was abolished.

+On March 4, 2024, Heyman announced he would not be seeking re-election in that year's general election.